Use helpers in your recordExtractor to make it easier to extract relevant content from your page. Algolia has a selection of helpers:

 splitContentIntoRecords

 This helper extracts text from long HTML pages and splits them into smaller chunks.
 This can help prevent “Record too big” errors.
+Using this example record extractor on a long page returns an array of records, each one smaller than 1,000 bytes.

 JavaScript